ukmac/ukmac.github.io/_posts/2019-10-17-what-about-win-10-pro.md

 - Microsoft
 ---

-wp:paragraphSo I just came across another one of Microsofts seemingly arbitrary limitations in using policies to manage Windows 10.
+So I just came across another one of Microsofts seemingly arbitrary limitations in using policies to manage Windows 10.
 This one is another example where there is a policy setting that only works if you have Windows 10 Enterprise or Education editions and not for Pro.

-/wp:paragraph

-wp:paragraph

 If you want a policy to lock down the Windows Store to only show applications in your organisations Store then you are going to be out of luck...

-/wp:paragraph

-wp:preformatted

 [https://docs.microsoft.com/en-us/microsoft-store/manage-access-to-private-store](https://docs.microsoft.com/en-us/microsoft-store/manage-access-to-private-store)

-/wp:preformatted

-wp:paragraph

 If anyone knows a way to block the Windows Store for Pro editions I would be interested to hear from you.

-/wp:paragraph